jiscdev/analytics-udd/udd/assessment_instance.md

 ## ASSESS_TYPE_RAW_NAME
 ### Description
-An institution's description for the type of assessment as defined in their student record system (e.g. Coursework).
+A provider's description for the type of assessment as defined in their student record system (e.g. Coursework).

 ### Purpose
 To provide information about the type of assessment.